codescrum/bebox/README.md

 [node]: correspond to the hiera file for the node hostname (Ex. node0.server1.com.yaml).
 [environment]: correspond to the hiera file for the node hostname (Ex. vagrant.yaml, production.yaml).

+###Serverspec tests

+Bebox generate automatic tests templates for each node created on your project based on [Serverspec](http://http://serverspec.org/).
+The specs generated allows to test the preparation of a vagrant machine (phase-1_prepare_spec.rb) and its provisioning with puppet (phase-2_step-N_prepare_spec.rb).

+    ── spec
+        ├── factories
+        │   └── node.rb
+        ├── <node_hostname>
+        │   ├── phase-1_prepare_spec.rb
+        │   ├── phase-2_step-0_prepare_spec.rb
+        │   ├── phase-2_step-1_prepare_spec.rb
+        │   ├── phase-2_step-2_prepare_spec.rb
+        │   ├── phase-2_step-3_prepare_spec.rb
+        │   ├── puppet_connector.rb
+        │   └── vagrant_connector.rb
+        └── spec_helper.rb

+The prepare spec can be run after a ' **bebox prepare** ' command doing:

+    rspec spec/<node_hostname>/phase-1_prepare_spec.rb

+The provision specs can be run after a ' **bebox apply step-N** ' command doing:

+    rspec spec/<node_hostname>/phase-2_step-N_prepare_spec.rb

+All the specs has a predefined set of test examples except the **phase-2_step-2_prepare_spec.rb** spec, that must be constructed in base to the services configured in the puppet provisioning phase.

+NOTE: step-N correspond to one of: step-0, step-1, step-2, step-3.

+**Important:** The node specs are deleted if you delete the corresponding node by command (**bebox node remove**); so use version control to avoid information lost.

 ###Checkpoints

 Bebox create a series of checkpoint files to reflect the node phase and step current state.
 The checkpoints are stored in a structure like the following: